shuppel/shupp-dev/src/content/tools/rent-vs-buy.md

 - Inflation rate
 - Length of time you plan to stay

-### About the Original
+### Similar To

-This calculator is inspired by the New York Times' excellent Buy vs. Rent Calculator, reimplemented as an open-source tool with modern web technologies.
+This calculator is similar to other rent vs buy calculators like the one from the New York Times, but implemented with modern web technologies and tailored for today's market conditions.